Launch the Tool

 1. Click this button to use a hole Profile from an existing Profile Member in your model.

-2. Click this button to create or edit a custom hole profile.
+2. Click this button to edit a custom hole profile.
 The Profile dialog will open.

 5. Click the 'OK' button to finish editing the custom hole Profile.

-Note: Material, Layer, Junctions, and Extrude Mode settings are not used for custom hole Profiles.
+Note: Material, Tag, Junctions, and Extrude Mode settings are not used for custom hole Profiles.

 Adding Holes to Objects

-The hole tool will cut through the selected group or component.
+The hole tool will cut through the selected groups and components.
 It is recommended (but not required) to first select the objects you want to cut before using this tool.

 - Select a group or component for cutting (recommended)